Do I need a film permit?

 Cash, cashier’s check, money order or business check

-If you are an individual, new company, student or do not qualify for our Permit On Account program (credit), FilmL.A. accepts payments by cash, cashier’s check, money order or business check at our office at 6255 W. Sunset Blvd., Suite 1200, Hollywood CA 90028.
+If you are an individual, new company, student or do not qualify for our Permit On Account program (credit), FilmL.A. accepts payments by cash, cashier’s check, money order, or business check (ONLY for productions with long-term insurance coverages) at our office at 6255 W. Sunset Blvd., Suite 1200, Hollywood CA 90028.
 Our office is open Monday – Friday from 8:00 a.m. to 6:00 p.m., except for holidays.
 If all other permit requirements have been met, you will receive your permit at the time you make your payment.

 Permits on Account

 Established businesses are encouraged to apply for credit with FilmL.A.
 Credit is granted based on a review of your completed credit application and is not guaranteed.
 Once you establish credit with FilmL.A., you will be able to download completed permits directly from the Online Permitting System (“OPS”).
 The download will include an invoice for estimated charges, which is due in 15 days.
 Applying for credit is simple.
 Just complete and e-mail the Business Credit Application and Authorization to Verify Credit (please see forms below) to AR@filmla.com.
 You will receive an email confirming receipt.
 Once your application has been received, the FilmL.A.
 Accounting Department will follow up to request any additional information that may be needed.
 You will receive final notification from the FilmL.A.
 Accounting Department of the acceptance or rejection of your application by both email and mail within 30 days of your request.

 Business Credit Application (.PDF)